krateoplatformops/krateo-v2-docs/docs/10-overview.md

 * Any operation carried out via the portal must also be possible from the Kubernetes CLI (_kubectl_)
 * Authentication is completely delegated to the Kubernetes server API
 * Authorization is completely delegated to the Kubernetes RBAC
-* Krateo uses Kubernetes Custom Resources (and therefore the control plane etcd) as a database
-* Krateo does not use volumes

 ![Architecture](../static/img/krateo-architecture.png)